“Kya beta? acha result ayaa ki nahi?”

-Haven’t we all heard this statement from a random aunty whom we have no idea about.
+Haven’t we all heard this statement from a random aunty whom we have no idea about?
 Suddenly the people who you barely know care about your results?
-Isn’t this a very common situation in every students life?
+Isn’t this a very common situation in every student’s life?

 As students so much importance is put on getting good grades and good marks.
 So many students are conditioned to believe that they are good for nothing and worthless and that they are just disappointments to the world.
-How often do we that the idea of getting good marks and having a good life are linked together despite there being no relation so many students suffer because they can’t live up to the pressure of doing well in school and they question themselves and their self esteem.
+How often do we that the idea of getting good marks and having a good life are linked together despite there being no relation so many students suffer because they can’t live up to the pressure of doing well in school and they question themselves and their self-esteem?

 There have been so many instances where even the students who haven’t done well in school have made it in life.
 Just think about it.
 When people like Serena Williams or Amitabh Bachchan get awards do people care about how good their grades were?
 NO!

 So it is important to know that grades do not determine ones strength and individuality.
 It is in fact the individuals potential and hard work that determines his or her level of success and well being.
-Getting bad results or grades does not mean that it is the end of the world and it certainly does not determine ones future.
-So lets stop giving so much importance to something so unnecessary and instead focus on real learning and growth because in the long run that is the result that actually matters.
+Getting bad results or grades does not mean that it is the end of the world and it certainly does not determine one’s future.
+So let’s stop giving so much importance to something so unnecessary and instead focus on real learning and growth because in the long run that is the result that actually matters.

 These hobbies should be treated as subjects in schools and college this will enable curiosity and love for the subject.
-In addition to this the student will not feel overburdened as the hobby is enjoyed by the student.
+In addition to this, the student will not feel overburdened as the hobby is enjoyed by the student.

-Let us assume a child enjoys engaging himself in sport activities and likes to spend his time in doing so.
+Let us assume a child enjoys engaging himself in sports activities and likes to spend his time doing so.
 He may prefer to spend his time playing sports rather than spend time studying.
 So if a particular sports activity is taught as a subject rather than the child is more likely to pay attention to that and excel.